hajzeer/hajzeer/README.md

 # About me 🙋🏽‍♂️

 Hi there,
 - 💻  My name is Krzysztof Hajder.
-Currently I work as a freelance front-end developer and with my co-worker UI designer.
+Currently I work as a freelance front-end developer.

+- 🫱🏽‍🫲🏻 Me with my co-worker UI designer.
 We create websites, SPAs and e-commerces for customers in Poland and Europe.

 - 👨‍🎓 I graduated WSB University faculty of Computer Science (BEng Degree)